 Finally, from a broad philosophical view, the idea that we use multiple senses makes sense, because we all are human beings.
 That may sound simplistic, but if you think about it, it’s perfectly logical.
 When teachers engage students by bringing multiple senses to bear, they are teaching the “whole child.”
 We are whole people, not fractured beings, artificially segmented into disparate parts.
 It’s not possible to separate out our thoughts and inclinations into neat categories, although it certainly is a temptation!

 This is not to say that we do not have different “preferred” styles of learning.
-I might like to learn by watching videos or listening to audio books, but there is no festival-of-education-visible-learning-john-hattie-videoevidence that I learn better through my preferred modalities.
+I might like to learn by watching videos or listening to audio books, but there is no evidence that I learn better through my preferred modalities.
 In fact, I may not learn nearly as well through these methods.
 And this brings up the underlying point: it is a teacher’s job to help a student develop a love for learning, in all modalities; as Carden herself said, “Life is a joy, so should be learning.”

 The assertion I am presenting here, while backed up with solid studies, is not popular.
 The government has learned how to usurp our tax money from us in ways that supposedly help our children who struggle with the accepted public school modes of learning.
 Other “individualistic” pedagogies popular in the homeschool movement have latched onto the “learning modes” philosophy; finally, well-meaning parents who want to find ways to understand their own children’s struggles have claimed this explanation because they have been duped.

 Nothing replaces individual interaction with a dedicated teacher/mentor.
 In the ancient classical world, those lucky few who were educated had tutors who guided them into learning with personalized attention.
 For the past century or so, “educators” since John Dewey have been trying to find a magic bullet which will replace this traditional approach.
-The result has been a disastrous experiment THINKERwhich has damaged our children and our society beyond measure.
+The result has been a disastrous experiment which has damaged our children and our society beyond measure.
 Unfortunately, many so-called “classical educators” participate in this experiment, either unwittingly or wittingly.
 There is no replacement, no magic bullet.
 There is only the difficult but rewarding work of learning how to learn.

 As I begin my own live online school, Year of Our Lord 2017, many thoughts come to mind.
 My involvement in the resurgence of classical education over recent decades has taught me much, both about education and about human nature.
 And over the past eight years, I was privileged to have been an instructor in two popular online schools, and what a rich education that has been!

 Primarily, a cynicism I had developed about American families through my previous teaching experiences–in particular regarding religious and (fellow) homeschoolers, has been replaced by a sense of hope about the future of America and her upcoming generations.
-Through the hundreds of students and parents I have “met” through teaching live online, I have discovered that there is a deep hunger for genuine learning, framed specifically by the historical Judaeo-Christian tradition which affirms that there IS such a thing as Truth with a capital “T”– that while many in our society wander in the wilderness seeking without finding, truth is, so to speak, in their backyard, if they care to dig it up. back yard truth
+Through the hundreds of students and parents I have “met” through teaching live online, I have discovered that there is a deep hunger for genuine learning, framed specifically by the historical Judaeo-Christian tradition which affirms that there IS such a thing as Truth with a capital “T”– that while many in our society wander in the wilderness seeking without finding, truth is, so to speak, in their backyard, if they care to dig it up.

 Teachers who want to communicate truth have a heavy burden, for several reasons.
 First, many of us have had to go back and learn what it means to hold a classical worldview before we can teach it, for we were born at the beginning of our present dark age.
 Second, although there have been some significant books written about how to re-appropriate the classical canon, we still need to suss this out for ourselves: How do we transmit what it means to be classically educated in this society?
 As with apophatic theology, which is the defining of God by what he is not, genuine learning might best be described, firstly, by what it is not: it is not a checklist of books, and it is not a codification of learning “methods,” and it is not the memorization of facts.